TransposeCharacter

 te|h => the|

-At the beginning or end of a line, the behavior is to swap the lines:
+At the beginning or end of a line, the behavior is to move the line up/down:

 If there is one selection, the selection cursor will be reversed in place.
 This means you can move the cursor to the beginning or end of the selection, which is very useful for extending line selections.